VET Student Loans

 * Holders of other permanent visas and temporary visas are NOT eligible for a VET Student Loan

 - have a tax file number (TFN) or be applying for one.
 The personal details of your TFN with the ATO, must match the personal details you have provided to TAFE NSW, for example your name and date of birth (see Commonwealth TFN Student Fact Sheet)

 - intend to undertake your course primarily in Australia

-- meet the academic suitability requirements of the VET Student Loans Student Entry Procedure (that is, assessed as academically suitable to undertake a high level vocational qualification)
+- meet the academic suitability requirements of the VET Student Loans Student Entry Procedure (PDF, 291KB) (that is, assessed as academically suitable to undertake a high level vocational qualification)

 - not have exceeded your lifetime Commonwealth student loan limit, which is set each year by the Commonwealth

 - have read the VET Student Loans information booklet.

 - have given any requested documentation to TAFE NSW and submitted the electronic Commonwealth Assistance Form (eCAF) online by the first census day no less than two business days after enrolling (see How do I apply)

 - comply with ongoing Commonwealth engagement and progression requests to log on to complete their online student engagement form to confirm that you are a genuine student, continuing to study and the progress in your course.
 You will get these requests two or three times a year, depending on how long your course is.
 If you do not complete the form and survey within the required time, you may be ineligible to continue accessing VET Student Loans to pay for the remainder of your course tuition fees.